6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 After 1910, this collective celebration gradually became a community celebration and was termed “Sarbojonin Durgo-Utsav.”
 The first puja was performed in Bagbazar, Kolkata.

 The tradition has been followed since then.
-This autumn festival has become a vast festival connecting diverse communities and religions in India and other countries.
+This autumn festival has become a vast celebration uniting diverse communities and religions across India and other countries.
 The message to reunite with everyone and celebrate is touching the hearts.

 About Mahalaya

-Mahalaya is the start of the 10-day celebration called Navratri.
+Mahalaya marks the start of the 10-day Navratri celebration.
 This year in India, the Mahalaya date is the 2nd October, 2024.
-Each day, devotees perform puja and offer their prayers to different forms of the supreme mother goddess till Vijaya Dashami.
+Each day, devotees perform puja and offer prayers to various forms of the supreme mother goddess until Vijaya Dashami.

 Bengalis perform Tarpan by offering water to their ancestors on this day.
 Mahaley marks the start of the time of the supreme mother goddess, and this period is called Devi-paksha.